 The Growth Element of the General Plan outlines the fundamental purpose to comprehensively plan the various elements that make up the City, such as land uses, multi-modal transportation and infrastructure, jobs and diversification of revenues, community health and safety, cultural and recreation opportunities, conservation and efficient use of resources, education and public services.
 The General Plan, Planning Maricopa, composes these elements in a way that will lead to a thriving sustainable balance of all sectors of the City.

 The Growth Element highlights the City’s focus on appropriate levels of services desired by the residents.
-In an effort to minimize the City’s ongoing infrastructure costs, new development and redevelopment is encouraged in close proximity to existing infrastructure and services as opposed to creating expansive gaps in complete infrastructure.
+In an effort to minimize the City’s ongoing infrastructure costs, new development and redevelopment is encouraged in GP-article2-graph1close proximity to existing infrastructure and services as opposed to creating expansive gaps in complete infrastructure.
 There is also an emphasis on job creation, healthcare services, and enhanced retail options by creating unique walkable places with a mixture of uses.
 Equally important is encouraging the development of a variety of housing types, such as condominiums, townhomes, compact single-family cluster neighborhoods, and large lot residential neighborhoods.

 Land Use Element